isomerpages/moe-pasirrissec/pages/Announcements.md

 #### 2025 Booklists and Sale of School Uniform

 Please click [here](/useful-links/information-for-parents/booklist/) to view the 2025 booklists and sale of school uniform.

-#### Collection of School Graduation Certificate (SGC) for 2023 Cohort
-Students from 2023 Sec 4NA, Sec 4 Exp, Sec 4NT and Sec 5NA cohorts may collect their SGC from the school General Office during office hours.